 Vuitton and Beyond

-Forever an innovator and visionary, Louis Vuitton died in 1892, leaving behind an extraordinary legacy that is known and evolved upon to this day.
-He has passed on a priceless savoir-faire to future generations, and that is seen in everything that the brand does today.
-Much like the brand’s beginnings, when Louis Vuitton himself anticipated the age of modern travel and its ever-changing needs, collaborations and partnerships with iconic creative minds continue to push boundaries.
+Forever an innovator and visionary, Louis Vuitton died in 1892, leaving behind an extraordinary legacy that is known and evolved to this day.
+He has passed on a priceless savoir-faire to future generations, which is seen in everything the brand does today.

 A vintage image of Louis Vuitton luggage